leporel/docker-nginx-rtmp/README.md

 }
 ```

-it seems the tee muxer don't work with runner365/ffmpeg_rtmp_h265 path, so i found working solution with `ffmpeg -listen 1`
+it seems the tee muxer don't work with runner365/ffmpeg_rtmp_h265 patch, so i found working solution with `ffmpeg -listen 1`

 ### FFmpeg Build